 Or maybe you’re the people-pleaser amongst your friends that always just “goes with the flow” and does what everyone says.
 Maybe, deep down, you would really prefer to go somewhere else or do something else, but choose not to voice your thoughts and opinions.
 Both of these scenarios are very, very common among most of my clients.

-Expressing ourselves is something we learn as we are growing up and our interactions and experiences as we develop also have an impact on how confidently and assertively we express ourselves.
-If you get stuck with what to say, maybe feel shy, blush, stutter, trip over your words and freak out at the idea of sharing your thoughts and opinions with other people, then it’s likely that you struggle to express yourself.
+Expressing ourselves is something we learn as we grow up though our interactions and experiences with others.
+But for many people, they did not learn or implement the skills when they were young, so as adults they are fearful of speaking up and expressing their thoughts and opinions.
+If you get stuck with what to say, maybe feel shy, blush, stutter, trip over your words and freak out at the idea of sharing your thoughts and opinions with other people, then you struggle to express yourself.

-So here are a couple of great tips to help you start to express yourself confidently:
+So here are some of my top tips to help you start to express yourself confidently:

 1. Start with the end in mind